chavansWorks/chavansWorks/README.md

 # 💫 About Me:
-I'm currently pursuing Bsc.
-Computer Science<br>I'm looking for an internship<br>I'm Interested in Application and web development <br>I have advance knowledge about database like Oracle & MySQL
+I'm Shubhangi Chavan, Dynamic and dedicated Computer Science student with expertise in Java, Python, and Kotlin, ready to apply skills in Web Development, Mobile App Development.
+Excited about contributing to challenging and innovative projects to gain valuable industry experience.

 # 💻 Tech Stack: